 Orseno’s wife, Michelle, is a veterinarian.
 They have one daughter, Aly.
 Orseno also has a daughter and son, Shannin and Joseph, and three grandchildren.

 Tom Cannell was elected to the FHBPA Board in 2009.
-He currently serves as Treasurer and is also a member of the Contract and Legislative Committees.
+He currently serves as Treasurer and is also a member of the Executive, Breeders, By Laws, Communication/Social Media, Contract and Election Committees.

 Cannell became a horse racing fan at an early age when he started handicapping races at Waterford Park in West Virginia.
 His passion for the game brought him his first job in racing, working in the media department at Thistledown in Ohio in 1975.